Hi, I'm Maewyn (not real name)

 #Link to this answer of 'Why are you sharing your story?' by Maewyn Why are you sharing your story?
 See more answers about 'Why are you sharing your story?'

+I'm angry.
+I hate it.
+I want to share my experience.
 The people need to know the truth.
-People need to be saved from the hardship that comes from a faith like this.
+People need to be saved from the hardship of a faith like this.
 It is also empowering and cathartic.
 It gives a voice to those who may not find the words to express it.
 Sharing stories is also a way to let them know that they are not alone.

 #Link to this answer of 'Why don't you leave the mormon church alone?' by Maewyn Why don't you leave the mormon church alone?
 See more answers about 'Why don't you leave the mormon church alone?'